 This allows a small change in the direction of the load, but stops any equalisation at the upper carabiners so reducing the dynamic nature of the sliding X. True equalisation is had when each of the three points has the ability to adjust to the forces involved, not only the direction of the pull but sharing the load equally between all points.
 Knotting the sliding X is a compromise and can weaken the sling, though not beyond the ability to take a fall as slings are rated much higher than these loads.

-It’s very easy with multipoint anchors with a fixed central point to get the load direction wrong so most of the force is on one piece of protection.
+It’s very easy with two point anchors with a fixed master point to get the load direction wrong so most of the force is on one piece of protection.
 The arrangement suggested here will give a truly equalising two point anchor using the slings you have at hand or carrying a few extra sizes; super light Dyneema slings are easy to bring along: small weight penalty for the benefit of being able to construct a truly equalising anchor.

 Post script: very interesting discussion on the sliding X unfolded after posting this on the Chockstone forum, go to the gear lust thread and search Sliding X revisited.